 Grow smartly.
 Be frugal.
 And you’ll stick around for a long, long time.

 P.S.
-Want the real scoop on starting an online biz from scratch.
-Read my book.
-It will be the best 29 bucks you ever spend.
+Want the REAL scoop on starting an online biz from scratch?
+Get ALL my training products and get the answers you are looking for.